openshift/training/beta-2-setup.md

 separate "applications" that we want to wire together.

 ### Create a New Project
-As the `root` user, create another new project for this "wiring" example:
+As the `root` user, create another new project for this "wiring" example.
+This time we'll make it belong to `alice`:

     openshift ex new-project wiring --display-name="Exploring Parameters" \
     --description='An exploration of wiring using parameters' \